 9. Egypt is a dangerous place to travel

 After the events of 9/11, many places in the Middle East gained this reputation.
 Sadly, there are certain areas of Egypt where tourists aren’t encouraged to visit, such as the remote desert areas near Libya.
-But the hot spots of Cairo, Luxor, Alexandria, Aswan, and around the Red Sea, are very safe – and very friendly!
+However, most parts of the country, including places like Cairo, Luxor, Alexandria, Aswan, and around the Red Sea, are very safe and very tourist-friendly.

 10. Shopping at the Khan El Khalili is overwhelming